Pay-For-Performance

 Business Evidence

-Examples of Pay-For-Performance *
+Strengths, weaknesses and examples of Pay-For-Performance *

-* The Pay-For-Performance Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Pay-For-Performance.
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Pay-For-Performance *
+Implementation, success factors and measures of Pay-For-Performance *

-* The Pay-For-Performance Business application section is for members only.
-Please log in or subscribe to view the Business application of Pay-For-Performance.
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Pay-For-Performance Videos *
+Pay-For-Performance videos and downloads *

-* The Pay-For-Performance Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Pay-For-Performance.
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading

-Pay-For-Performance References (4 of up to 20) *
+Pay-For-Performance references (4 of up to 20) *

-- Armstrong, M. (2010) Armstrong's Handbook of Reward Management Practice.
+• Armstrong, M. (2010) Armstrong's Handbook of Reward Management Practice.
 Kogan Page, London.

-- Armstrong, M. (2002) Rewarding Individual and Team Contributions and Organisational Performance in Employee Reward.
+• Armstrong, M. (2002) Rewarding Individual and Team Contributions and Organisational Performance in Employee Reward.
 CIPD, London.

-- Armstrong, M. (1995) A Handbook of Personnel Management Practice.
+• Armstrong, M. (1995) A Handbook of Personnel Management Practice.
 Kogan Page, London.

-- Conyon, M., Peck, S. and Read, L. (2001) Performance Pay and Corporate Structure in UK Firms.
+• Conyon, M., Peck, S. and Read, L. (2001) Performance Pay and Corporate Structure in UK Firms.
 European Management Journal, Vol. 19(1), pp. 73-82.

-* The Pay-For-Performance further reading section is for members only.
-Please log in or subscribe to view the further reading of Pay-For-Performance.
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.